EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 teaching: 30
 exercises: 30
 questions:
-- "How do I set up a system ready to be run with "
+- "How do I set up a system ready to be run with GROMACS"
 objectives:
 - "Learn how to prepare your system prior to running a simulation"
 keypoints: